-Walk 1 – Two and three quarter miles.
+Walk 1 – Four miles.

 - Head straight up this field crossing another stile into an enclosed track and continue straight uphill until the gradient eases, with High Plains Equestrian Centre on the right.